 An electronic signature is a sign, symbol, sound or marking that shows substantiated intent to sign a document.
 It could be in the form of verbal consent, a tick in a box, or even electronically signed accord.

-A digital signature on the other hand is a form of electronic signature that makes use of an algorithm which acts as a fingerprint so that once you use it, the document you sign with be protected from tampering after the signing.
+A digital signature, on the other hand, is a form of electronic signature that makes use of an algorithm that acts as a fingerprint so that once you use it, the document you sign with be protected from tampering after the signing.
 This makes it more secure than the other regular forms of electronic signature.

 About Electronic Signatures

 Electronic signatures are broadly categorized as follows:

 The scanned signature where one writes the signature by hand then scans it into their electronic device.
 This is most basic but least secure because your signature can be easily copied and your document manipulated by anyone else with access to both.

 Click to sign method is where you are asked to tick into a box on scanned images, e-squiggles or typed names.
 With this, there is no way of authenticating if the person who ticked is the one that gave authority in the document.
 They nonetheless are used in conjunction with other electronic signatures.

 The basic e-signature is where the person signing the document writes a signature by hand and then the document is secured using a cryptographic digital mark.
 The securing of the document and signature is done in a single server ran by the company doing the encrypting for you.
 So each time you sign a document using the e-signature it cryptographically binds onto the document thus protecting it from being edited by a third party.

 Qualified Electronic Signatures (QES) and Advanced Electronic signatures (AES) are even more secure than the one server e-signatures.
 With this, the signer gets a private validation key that ensures no negation.
 It gives authentication and assurance that the signer is the one who solely signed the documents.
 Even the service provider cannot use the signature on behalf of the signer.